ctbrownlees/gar-replication/README.md

  - olsnw.m: Function to perform inference on ols parameters with HAC.
  - normloglik.m: Log Likelihood for the standard normal.

 ### The following files are modified versions of the above.
-We use them to
- perform the DQ test for h>1 step ahead forecasts.
+We use them to perform DQ tests for h>1 step ahead forecasts.
  - covnw_dq.m: Function to estimate HAC covariance matrices for binary hit variables.
  - olsnw_dq.m: Function to perform robust inference on binary hit variables.